Why Schools and Nurseries Need Cyber Security Audits Now More Than Ever

-The recent news that the Single Central Record (SCR) provider IntraDev suffered a cyber-attack – potentially compromising sensitive school staff data – is a stark reminder of the risks schools and Trusts face in today’s digital landscape.
+The recent news that the Single Central Record (SCR) provider IntraDev suffered a cyber-attack – potentially compromising sensitive school staff data – is a stark reminder of the risks schools and trusts face in today’s digital landscape.
 When systems holding the most sensitive information about teachers and staff are targeted, the consequences can be devastating: identity theft, fraud, reputational damage, and the erosion of trust in a school community.

-This isn’t an isolated incident.
-High-profile organisations like M&S and Co-op have also been affected by recent cyber breaches, showing that even the most established brands with dedicated IT departments can fall victim to sophisticated attacks.
-For schools and trusts, an SBS ICT Security Audit provides the same kind of expert oversight, ensuring that vulnerabilities are found and fixed before attackers have the chance to exploit them.
+.For schools and Early Years settings, an SBS ICT Security Audit provides education specific expert oversight, ensuring that vulnerabilities are found and fixed before attackers have the chance to exploit them.

 That’s where an ICT Security Audit comes in.
 Our audits are designed specifically for schools and Multi-Academy Trusts, helping you: